russsiq/laravel-docs-ru/docs/passport.md

 <a name="implicit-grant-tokens"></a>
 ## Implicit Grant Tokens

 The implicit grant is similar to the authorization code grant; however, the token is returned to the client without exchanging an authorization code.
 This grant is most commonly used for JavaScript or mobile applications where the client credentials can't be securely stored.
-To enable the grant, call the `enableImplicitGrant` method in the `boot` method of your applications's `App\Providers\AuthServiceProvider` class:
+To enable the grant, call the `enableImplicitGrant` method in the `boot` method of your application's `App\Providers\AuthServiceProvider` class:

     /**
      * Register any authentication / authorization services.